Kazakhstan–Russia relations: 2022 Russian invasion of Ukraine

 Kazakhstan–Russia relations deteriorated greatly upon the Russian invasion of Ukraine.
-Kazakh leadership including Kazakh Foreign Minister Mukhtar Tleuberdi condemned the invasion and refused to recognize the Russian states of Donetsk People's Republic and Luhansk People's Republic.
+Kazakh leadership including Kazakh Foreign Minister Mukhtar Tleuberdi did not condemn the Russian invasion and abstained on the UN vote to condemn it, but at the same time they refused to recognize the Russian states of Donetsk People's Republic and Luhansk People's Republic.

-In addition to sending aid to Ukraine, the Kazakh military increased spending and training, in anticipation of possible Russian aggressions.
+In addition to sending humanitarian aid to Ukraine, the Kazakh military increased spending and training.
+Although Russia never showed any particular interest for Northern Kazakhstan, a region with a sizeable Russian minority, there is still the fear the same arguments used in Ukraine can be used to bolster Russian irredentism in the North.

 Russia suspended shipments of Kazakh oil after Tokayev’s statements at the St. Petersburg International Economic Forum, where he stated that Kazakhstan considered the DPR and LPR as “quasi-state entities” and would not recognize them.
+On the other hand, in spite of some tensions, Kazakhstan's relations with Russia remain strong and mostly friendly, as shown by Tokayev's visit to Moscow in November 2022.

 Following the 2022 Russian mobilization, Kazakhstan received a large influx of Russians leaving to avoid being conscripted to fight in Ukraine.
-President Tokayev ordered his government to help the Russians who were leaving "because of the current hopeless situation", and that it was "a political and a humanitarian issue."
+President Tokayev promised that his government would help Russians who were leaving "because of the current hopeless situation", and that it was "a political and a humanitarian issue."

+In 2022, Kazakhstan agreed to share the personal data of exiled anti-war Russians with the Russian government.
+In September 2022, Kazakh authorities detained a Russian journalist who was wanted on charges of "discrediting" the Russian military.
+In December 2022, Kazakhstan deported a Russian citizen who fled mobilization.
 In January 2023, Kazakhstan announced they were tightening visa rules, a move that is expected to make it more difficult for Russians to remain in the country.

+In September 2023, Kazakhstani President Kassym-Jomart Tokayev stated that Kazakhstan would follow the sanctions regime against Russia.

+In January 2024, the head of the Kazakh diaspora in Moscow, Polat Dzhamalov, was charged by Russian authorities with spreading "false information" about the Russian armed forces after he shared a senior Russian official's alleged estimate of Russian military deaths in a Facebook post.